matthew-scherf/Only-One/README.md

 Automated theorem provers and model finders (Nitpick, Sledgehammer) find no contradictions or countermodels.
 The system has been tested against finite models up to size 8 with no inconsistencies.

 ### Epistemic Circularity of Refutation
-Any attempt to deny the primacy of awareness necessarily occurs *within awareness itself*; therefore, the act of refutation presupposes what it tries to negate.
+Any attempt to deny the primacy of awareness necessarily occurs within awareness itself; therefore, the act of refutation presupposes what it tries to negate.
 This isn't a defect of the system—it's recognition that some truths are epistemically prior to their own proof.

 Compare: trying to prove logic using logic seems circular, but it's actually unavoidable—you cannot escape logic to examine it "from outside."
 Similarly, you cannot escape awareness to prove awareness is derivative.
-The difference is that most logical systems don't *claim* their axioms reflect existential necessity; this one does, and that claim is directly verifiable through immediate experience.
+The difference is that most logical systems don't claim their axioms reflect existential necessity; this one does, and that claim is directly verifiable through immediate experience.

 ### Empirical Compatibility
-The system doesn't merely avoid contradicting experience—it *explains* features of experience that dualist systems struggle with:
+The system doesn't merely avoid contradicting experience—it explains features of experience that dualist systems struggle with:

 * **The hard problem of consciousness:** Dissolved—consciousness isn't produced, it's fundamental (A7a)
 * **The unity of experience across diverse contents:** Explained—one Absolute appearing as many (T4, V3)